 - Watch the “preview” video if offered

-An important factor for today’s style of learning, is that you can access your courses on different mobile platforms and apps, as well as apple TV for the audio/video lectures.
+An important factor in today’s style of learning is that you can access your courses on different mobile platforms and apps, as well as Apple TV for the audio/video lectures.

 Udemy offers instructors the option of adding their own courses and earn income.
 They encourage you to teach what you know, or what you love.

 They provide multiple formats that you can use to teach in the style that makes sense for your topic.